timescale/docs/cloud/migrate-to-cloud/hypershift.md

 </Procedure>

-If you want to view the available configuration options for Hypershift, you can access its help by running the following command in your terminal:
+To see all available configuration options for Hypershift, use this command:

 ```bash
 docker run -ti timescale/hypershift:0.4 --help